madhusudhan1234/Javascript30challenge/readme.md

 ## What I learned in Day6

 - Learned about the innerHTML property
-- Learned about regular expression match and replace method
+- Learned about regular expression match and replace

+## What I learned in Day7

+- Learned about the some, every function
+- And more clear about the splice and slice function